-Log on to your computer with an account that has Administrator privileges.

-• Insert the ModFit LT CD into the CD-ROM drive.
-In most cases, a welcome screen will appear automatically.
-Follow the directions on the screen.
-If the welcome screen does not appear within a minute after the CD has been inserted, run the program named Setup or Setup.exe on the CD.

-The setup program will guide you through installation.
-Follow the directions on the screen to complete the installation.

-See the section on registering your software for information on how to register your software.
+- Log on to your computer with an account that has Administrator privileges.
+You must have administrative rights during installation. - If you have an installation CD, insert the program CD into the CD-ROM drive.
+If you downloaded the software, extract the installation files from the download into a temporary folder. - Run the program named Setup or Setup.exe.
+Follow the directions on the screen to complete the installation. - See the section on registering your software for information on how to register your software.